 If you want, you can halve or slice your strawberries, but whole strawberries work well too.

 Now transfer your strawberries to a baking sheet.
 Lay them in a single layer without touching each other.
 Place the baking sheet into the freezer until it freezes.

-Finally, place your frozen strawberries into a container or freezer bag.
-This extra layer is great to protect your strawberries from low temperatures.
+Finally, place your frozen strawberries in a container or freezer bag.
+This extra layer is great for protecting your strawberries from low temperatures.

 How Long Do Strawberries Last?